heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

    - To get partition metadata using the Metadata Service API:

-     1. Create the `PartitionsRequest` object with the version number of the layer for which you want to get the metadata.
+     1. Create the `PartitionsRequest` object with the fetch option.

-        > Note: You don't need to specify a version number if you want to get metadata for the latest version of the versioned layer.
+        The default fetch option is `OnlineIfNotFound`.
+It queries the network if the requested resource is not found in the cache.
+If you want to skip cache lookups and query the network right away, set the `withFetchOption` method to `OnlineOnly`.

         ```typescript
         const partitionsRequest = new PartitionsRequest()
-          .withVersion("VersionNumber")
+          .withBillingTag("MyBillingTag")
-          .withBillingTag("MyBillingTag");
+          .withFetchOption(FetchOptions.OnlineOnly);
         ```

-     2. Call the `GetPartitions` method with the `PartitionsRequest` parameter.
+     2. Call the `getPartitions` method with the `PartitionsRequest` parameter.

         ```typescript
         const partitions = await versionedLayerClient.getPartitions(